 Animation relies heavily on the use of various types of digital images.
 One such type is a bitmap.
 Bitmaps are digital images that represent an image as a grid of pixels, where each pixel is assigned a specific color value.
 They are also known as raster graphics and are commonly used in animation because they can be easily edited and manipulated using software tools.

-To create a bitmap, an image is captured or scanned and converted into a matrix of pixels.
+To create a bitmap, an image is drawn, captured, or scanned and converted into a matrix of pixels.
 The resolution of a bitmap image is determined by the number of pixels per inch (PPI) or dots per inch (DPI).
 Higher resolutions result in more detailed images with smoother lines and curves, but also require more memory and processing power to display.

 Bitmaps are often used in animation for creating backgrounds, textures, and other detailed visual elements.
 They can also be used to create animated sequences by combining multiple bitmap frames into a sequence of images that are played back rapidly to create the illusion of motion.